MadSquids/SimpleClock/README.md

 This Beat Saber plugin adds a 12-hour AM/PM clock to the HUD of your game using your system's time.

 ## About
-The clock is in the 12-hour AM/PM format and is set to the top center of the screen with no customization options available in the game.
+The clock's format is based off your OS's locality settings and is set to the top center of the screen with no customization options available in the game.

 You can edit the source code files to customize the clock.
 (MakeClock() is where you would want to make the changes)